DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ExcelJSCellCustomization/description.md

 The [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) function also allows you to identify row types.
 For example, this demo changes the background color and font weight for cells with the "group" [rowType](/Documentation/ApiReference/UI_Components/dxDataGrid/Row/#rowType).

-You can specify a cell used as a start position for export data.
+You can specify the cell used as the start position for exported data.
 For this purpose, assign an object with the cell coordinates to the [topLeftCell](/Documentation/ApiReference/Common/Object_Structures/ExcelExportDataGridProps/topLeftCell/) property.